2020/21 Conestoga College

 Student Success Advisors are here to help you!

-Student Success Advisors can help you figure out how to get things done at Conestoga.
-They can connect you to college services and provide guidance on how to navigate college life.
+Student Success Advisors can help you figure out how to get things done at Conestoga College and provide guidance on how to navigate student life.

 - Provide academic advising support

-- Refer you to counsellors and learning services
+- Refer you to wellness and learning services

 - Help you understand college policies and processes